 What to expect at the American Border

-According to CNN, Customs Officials have the final say on a persons “admissibility” into the United States.
-This means that even if you are allowed to enter the USA with a Visa, Green Card or Visa-free, some restrictions may apply once off of the plane and in the hands of the Customs Officers.
+According to CNN, Customs Officials have the final say on a person’s “admissibility” into the United States.
+This means that even if you are allowed to enter the USA with a Visa, Green Card or Visa-free travel, some restrictions may apply.
+Upon exiting the aircraft restrictions my become apparent when dealing with Customs Officers.

 Anything and everything can be searched, even if you are an American citizen or Green Card holder.
 Cell phones can be confiscated and demanded to be opened for any number of reasons, including but not limited to incomplete travel documents, your name matches a person of interest, or are “randomly selected” in a search.
 You can also be asked to provide login information for social media profiles and emails, though lawyers and news sources alike are unclear if you are required to give up this information.

 Just because you aren’t legally required to do so, it may be the most practical choice.
 Failing to comply with border officials could result in being denied entry and you are forced to pay for an immediate ticket home.
 Green Card holders would be placed in detention pending a hearing.